why you need team-based embedding

 And then everyone gets back on with their work and surprise surprise – not much has changed.

-introducing team-based embedding
+what team-based embedding is

 Nowadays we know that culture isn’t something that can be done to people, it must be a journey they actively choose to take themselves on.
 This requires a very different mindset, and it requires ambassadors from within your company to lead the charge and help your employees take ownership of the change and what it means for them as individuals and teams.

-What’s needed is consideration of building a culture with the people working within in it, using deep insights, and building in the practical mechanisms so people work in ways that bring the culture to life and be something they identify with.
+What’s needed is consideration of building a culture with the people working within it, using deep insights, and building in the practical mechanisms so people work in ways that bring the culture to life and be something they identify with.

 The real change happens when you make culture change stick, really embedding it within the business.
 Essentially, team-based embedding is culture change at scale-except its culture change that is embedded through ownership and facilitation at a team/department level.